gnigrinis/gnigrinis/README.md

 # Welcome to My Page

-I am mechanical engineering distinguished by fulfilling projects of web development using agile methodologies - Scrum.
+I am front end distinguished by fulfilling projects of web development using agile methodologies - Scrum.

 I achieve my objectives thanks to my commitment, use of the knowledge acquired from engineering, ability to visualize projects and the search for continuous improvement through new technologies.
 I never stop learning.